 Brian McCann’s Final Seasons (2018-19)

-The 2019 season ended for the Braves in their 5-Game NLDS loss to St. Louis.
-McCann started all 5 games, going 3 for 16 with no runs driven in.
+The 2019 season ended for the Braves in their 5-game NLDS loss to St. Louis.
+McCann started all five games, going 3 for 16 with no runs driven in.

 The Shift

 After his first nine seasons (2005-13), Brian McCann truly did look like a potential Hall of Famer in the making.
-He was a perennial All-Star and a top level hitter at the position.
-After all, he was good enough to command $85 million on the free agent market as a 29-year old backstop.
+He was a perennial All-Star and a top-level hitter at the position.
+After all, he was good enough to command $85 million on the free agent market as a 29-year-old backstop.
 His offensive production waned, however, in his 30’s.
-There were the nagging injuries that all backstops get but there was also a change in baseball strategy the severely impacted the left-handed hitter’s offensive production.
+There were the nagging injuries that all backstops get, but there was also a change in baseball strategy that severely impacted the left-handed hitter’s offensive production.

-The change I’m referring to is the widespread use of “the shift,” a defensive alignment that is common now in which the team in the field puts three players on the pull side of the diamond.
+The change I’m referring to is the widespread use of “the shift,” a defensive alignment that is no longer allowed in which teams in the field put three players on the pull side of the diamond.
 The shift has impacted left-handed pull hitters more than anyone.
-That’s what McCann was and it started to impact his numbers in his second to last season in Atlanta (2012).
+That’s what McCann was, and it started to impact his numbers in his second to last season in Atlanta (2012).
 According to his Baseball Reference profile splits, McCann either pulled the ball or hit it up the middle on 85% of his at bats in his career.

 Take a look at McCann’s numbers on pulled balls from 2005-11 and 2012-19: